Cryszzz/webgpu-3d-gaussian-splat-viewer/README.md

 ## TODOs:

-* [ ] Optimize loader: currently I use PLY loader from loader.gl and process them again to fit the viewer's need in main process.
+* [x] Optimize loader: currently I use PLY loader from loader.gl and process them again to fit the viewer's need in main process.
 This is slow, inefficient, and hang the browser.
 Likely fix: load in web worker, write customize loader to process by line.
 * [ ] use WebGPU feature "shader-f16".
 * [ ] Decouple sort.
 Fix sort for general cases.
   - I tested with [webgpu-radix-sort](https://github.com/kishimisu/WebGPU-Radix-Sort) and that mostly worked (it doesn't have indirect dispatch though)
 * [ ] github page deployment (where to host model?)
+  * [x] Change to custom file loading for models
 * [ ] performance metrics

 ## Reference